choyiny/cscd01.com/src/content/coursework/group-presentation.md

 ## Part 1: Requirements Engineering (10%)

+Due Date: Meeting must be done by October 11th

 To determine the necessary non-functional requirements and come to a place to make informed decisions about associated tradeoffs, you must perform requirement engineering.

 In this part, you must schedule a 15-minute meeting with your TA to ask questions about the scenario.
 The goal of this meeting is to obtain enough information so that you can make informed decisions without any assumptions.